SNAP Benefits in Missouri: How to Apply and Qualify

 EBT Deposit Schedule in Missouri

-In Missouri, SNAP benefits are deposited during the first 22 days of the month.
-Your specific date is based on your birth month and last name, which helps you plan your monthly grocery budget.
+In Missouri, SNAP benefits are deposited on a set day between the 1st and 22nd of each month.
+Your specific date depends on your birth month and last name, helping you plan your grocery budget.

 See Missouri EBT deposit schedule for 2025